rodmarkun/Escordia-RPG-System/README.md

 - In-game shops that vary depending on the character's current area.
 - Destroying user's items at choice in order to exchange them for permanent stat upgrades.
 - Managing buffs and debuffs while in combat.
 - Managing an element system in skills in order to strike enemies' weaknesses/resistances.
+- Uses a graphical interface so that commands are very rarely used
 - Define a vast amount of custom data (items, enemies, skills, classes) in a simple JSON.

 Escordia stores static data such as enemies, items, and more on JSON files, while dynamic data such as players, inventories, and more is stored in a database using Peewee.